In a world of Whatsapp, Messenger, and Instagram, the way we communicate has changed.

 Read on to learn more about how to leverage Reverse Market Research to the fullest.

-AD TIP #1 : In your Ads you want to position yourself as an expert and promote something higher than a phone call.
+AD TIP #1 : In your ads, position yourself as an expert and promote something more valuable than just a phone call.

 Basically, sell the benefit of your product – what potential leads desire.